-We are registering 2,345,451 shares covered by this prospectus on behalf of the selling stockholders named in the table below.
-We issued all of the shares to the selling stockholders in a private placement transaction in connection with our acquisition of AKARA Corporation.
-We have registered these shares to permit the selling stockholders and their pledgees, donees, transferees, distributees, assignees or other successors-in-interest that receive their shares from selling stockholders as a gift, partnership distribution or another non-sale related transfer after the date of this prospectus (collectively, the "Selling Stockholders") to resell the shares when they deem appropriate.
+We are registering 2,345,431 shares covered by this prospectus on behalf of the selling stockholders named in the table below.
+We issued 2,343,015 of the shares to the selling stockholders in a private placement transaction in connection with our acquisition of AKARA Corporation and will issue 2,416 of the shares in a private placement when a warrant that we assumed in connection with that acquisition is exercised.
+We have registered these shares to permit the selling stockholders, the warrantholder following the exercise of its warrant and their respective pledgees, donees, transferees, distributees, assignees or other successors-in-interest that receive their shares from selling stockholders as a gift, partnership distribution or another non-sale related transfer after the date of this prospectus (collectively, the "Selling Stockholders") to resell the shares when they deem appropriate.

-The following table sets forth the following information with respect to each Selling Stockholder as of September , 2003: (i) name of the Selling Stockholder; (ii) the number of shares of CIENA common stock we believe each Selling Stockholder beneficially owned before this offering; (iii) the number of shares of CIENA common stock the Selling Stockholder is offering; and (iv) the number of total outstanding shares of CIENA common stock that the Selling Stockholder will beneficially own after the Selling Stockholder sells all of the shares in this offering.
-Except as set forth in the table below, none of the Selling Stockholders has had a material relationship with us within the last three years other than as a result of the ownership of the shares or other securities of CIENA.
-Based on the number of shares of Common Stock outstanding as of September , 2003, no Selling Stockholder will beneficially hold more than 1% of CIENA's Common Stock after the offering.
+The following table sets forth the following information with respect to each Selling Stockholder as of September 26, 2003: (i) name of the Selling Stockholder; (ii) the number of shares of CIENA common stock we believe each Selling Stockholder beneficially owned before this offering; (iii) the number of shares of CIENA common stock the Selling Stockholder is offering; and (iv) the number of total outstanding shares of CIENA common stock that the Selling Stockholder will beneficially own after the Selling Stockholder sells all of the shares in this offering.
+None of the Selling Stockholders has had a material relationship with us within the last three years other than as a result of the ownership of the shares or other securities of CIENA.
+Based on the number of shares of Common Stock outstanding as of September 26, 2003, no Selling Stockholder will beneficially hold more than 1% of CIENA's Common Stock after the offering.
 We do not know how long the Selling Stockholders will hold the shares before selling them and we currently have no agreements, arrangements or understandings with any of the Selling Stockholders regarding the sale of any of these shares.
 The shares offered by this prospectus may be offered from time to time by the Selling Stockholders named below.